rydmike/squircle_study/README.md

 Use the new `RoundedSuperellipseBorder` shape in Flutter SDK.
 It is the only **super ellipse** shape that matches the one used in iOS on UI elements.
 It is also the only known shape that can handle all edge cases correctly and supports all Flutter `ShapeBorder` features correctly.

-The new `RoundedSuperellipseBorder` is available in `Channel master, 3.31.0-1.0.pre.445` and later.
-When it lands in Flutter stable, **stop using any other squircle** shape you have used before and migrate to it.
-It is also the only shape that has GPU implementation support in Flutter SDK so it should not introduce any significant performance degradation when used.
+The new `RoundedSuperellipseBorder` landed in **Flutter 3.32.0 stable**.
+Now that it has landed in Flutter stable, please do **not** using other Flutter 3rd party squircle shape you may have used before.
+Consider migrating to RoundedSuperellipseBorder` as soon as possible.
+It is the only shape that has GPU implementation support in Flutter SDK, so it should not introduce any significant performance degradation when used.
+Plus it is the most accurate and functionally sound implementation of the iOS squircle shape in the Flutter world.

-While the shape is available in current **master** channel version of the Flutter SDK (`3.31.0-1.0.pre.445`) and later.
-The new `RoundedSuperellipseBorder` shape does not seem to paint correctly on WEB JS builds, it only works on VM builds at this stage.
-On web builds it still just draws a circular rounded rectangle, using **RoundedRectangleBorder**.
-Hopefully this will be addressed soon.
+The new `RoundedSuperellipseBorder` shape still has a limitation, it does not work on WEB, it only support VM builds at this stage.
+On web builds it just draws a circular rounded rectangle, using **RoundedRectangleBorder**, nothing will break but your wont be getting a squircle shape .
+Hopefully this will be addressed later.

 ## History